holochain/happ-build-tutorial/README.md

 Here you can find useful resources:

+- [Help & How To Wiki](https://github.com/holochain-open-dev/wiki/wiki): community contributed how tos and explainers
 - [Holochain Gym](https://holochain-gym.github.io/): a step-by-step collection of exercises to get you started in holochain development.
 - [Acorn](https://github.com/h-be/acorn): the most complete holochain application up-to-date, full-stack.
 - [Holochain Open Dev](https://github.com/holochain-open-dev): collection of small holochain modules.